budach/pysster/docs/Motif.md

   "ACGU" -\> {'A': '#00CC00', 'C': '#0000CC', 'G': '#FFB300', 'U': '#CC0000'}
   "HIMS" -\> {'H': '#CC0000', 'I': '#FFB300', 'M': '#00CC00', 'S': '#CC00FF'}

+ Using, for instance, a scale parameter of 0.5 halves both height and width of the plot.